Meet the LUSoM Team

 Alyssia Clark

 Alyssia is our Business Administrator.
-Alyssia made the move from Merseyside to Lancashire to study an apprenticeship in business administration at LUSoM through Runshaw College, which she is currently completing.
+Alyssia made the move from Merseyside to Lancashire to study an apprenticeship in business administration at LUSoM through Runshaw College.

 Working alongside Natalie, Alyssia sits on reception, offering a friendly face for students and parents alike.
 Alyssia is responsible for administration and support of Lancaster University School of Mathematics students and is available over the phone to help answer parent queries.